Michael Jackson: HIStory, second marriage, fatherhood and Blood on the Dance Floor: HIStory in the Mix (1995–1997)

 "Earth Song" was the third single released from HIStory, and topped the UK Singles Chart for six weeks over Christmas 1995.
-It became the 87th-bestselling single in the UK.
+It became the 87th-best-selling single in the UK.
 At the 1996 Brit Awards, Jackson's performance of "Earth Song" was disrupted by Pulp singer Jarvis Cocker, who was protesting what Cocker saw as Jackson's "Christ-like" persona.
 Jackson said the stage invasion was "disgusting and cowardly".